Pomax/Inkcyclopedia/README.md

 However, if you're thinking of getting a fountain pen (and I won't lie, I have some $3 [Platinum Preppy](http://www.gouletpens.com/Black_Fine_Platinum_Preppy_Fountain_Pen_p/plat-ppq-200-01-f.htm) pens that work *just as well* for just writing as my $40 Shaeffer 100, so don't let the myth of "it's expensive" fool you: it really, *really* isn't) then finding an ink you like is going to be a stupid amount of work, if you don't just want "Parker Black" but something you actually like.

 So basically: I did this so you don't have to.
-170 inks, probably more as time goes on, because this shouldn't be as horrible as it really is right now.
-Good luck finding a store with an open bottle of 200+ inks where you live.
+170 inks initial inks, currently 286, probably more as time goes on, because this shouldn't be as horrible as it really is right now.
+Good luck finding a store with 200+ open bottles of inks to try, near where you live.

 So, what's the deal with this project/website?
 ----------------------------------------------